+Face coverings

-- Face coverings - You should wear a face covering while travelling. - A face covering should cover your mouth and nose while allowing you to breathe comfortably.
-It is important to use face coverings properly and wash your hands before putting them on and after taking it off. - How to wear and make a face covering - Some people may not be able to wear a face covering, for example young children, people with breathing difficulties and people whose disabilities makes it difficult for them to wear a face covering. - You should be prepared to remove your face covering if asked to do so by police officers and police staff for the purposes of identification. - A face covering is not the same as the surgical masks or respirators used by healthcare and other workers as part of personal protective equipment (PPE).
-These should continue to be reserved for those who need them to protect against risks in their workplace, such as health and care workers and those in industrial settings, like those exposed to dust hazards. - The evidence suggests that wearing a face covering does not protect you, but it may protect others if you are infected but have not yet developed symptoms.
+You should wear a face covering while travelling.

+A face covering should cover your mouth and nose while allowing you to breathe comfortably.
+It is important to use face coverings properly and wash your hands before putting them on and after taking it off.

+How to wear and make a face covering

+Some people may not be able to wear a face covering, for example young children, people with breathing difficulties and people whose disabilities makes it difficult for them to wear a face covering.

+You should be prepared to remove your face covering if asked to do so by police officers and police staff for the purposes of identification.

+A face covering is not the same as the surgical masks or respirators used by healthcare and other workers as part of personal protective equipment (PPE).
+These should continue to be reserved for those who need them to protect against risks in their workplace, such as health and care workers and those in industrial settings, like those exposed to dust hazards.

+The evidence suggests that wearing a face covering does not protect you, but it may protect others if you are infected but have not yet developed symptoms.

-Since the outbreak of coronavirus, East Riding of Yorkshire Council has been continually assessing the risk of using home to school and college transport in order to keep children and young people as safe as possible during this very difficult time.
+Since the outbreak of coronavirus, East Riding of Yorkshire Council has been continually assessing the risk of using home-to-school transport in order to keep children and young people as safe as possible during this very difficult time.
+Until further notice, where possible, there will be no more than 50% occupancy on transport provided by the council for children and young people eligible to access home-to-transport services.

-It is very important that everyone plays their part and makes every effort to reduce the risk to themselves and others around them.

 Where parents feel that for whatever reason the transport provided by the council is not suitable for their child or young person the council appreciates that parents have the choice to fulfil this duty themselves.
-Unfortunately, the council is not in a position to consider alternatives.
+Unfortunately, the council is not in a position to consider or offer alternatives.